celestiaorg/docs/docs/community/modular-fellows.md

 choice.
 After the program, continuing support will be available for Fellows in the form of fundraising help and grants.

-Applications are now open [here](https://celestia-intake.typeform.com/to/RB5FgXt2).
-Read on for more details.
+Applications are currently closed.
+Check back for details about future cohorts.

 ## Overview